gitramalama/KamadoThermostat/README.md

 ## 📦 Concept of operation and features

 - Concept of operation.
-After igniting the furnace, loading the cooker with fuel, configuring racks and deflector plates, as required, instead of controlling the oven's temperature by natural aspiration via manual adjustment the bottom and top air vents, control is by forced induction via a 12VDC fan, MOSFET and microcontroller.
+After igniting the furnace, loading the cooker with fuel, configuring racks and deflector plates, as required, instead of controlling the oven's temperature by natural aspiration via manual adjustment of the bottom and top air vents, control is by forced induction via a 12VDC fan, MOSFET and microcontroller.
 - Modes of operation
   - Manual Mode.
-This mode allows the user direct control of the fan so that the oven temperature can be adjusted to the desired temperature before putting the thermnostat in Auto Mode.
-Manual Mode also enables setting a different desired temperature.
-While in Manual Mode and monitoring the oven temperature, use a thermometer that is independent of the thermostat, preferably, the thermometer that is organic to the cooker.
+This mode allows the user direct control of the fan so that the oven temperature can be adjusted to the set/desired temperature before putting the thermostat in Auto Mode.
+Manual Mode also enables changing the set/desired temperature while cooking.
+While in Manual Mode and monitoring the oven temperature, use a thermometer that is independent of the thermostat, preferably the thermometer that is organic to the cooker.
   - Auto Mode.
-This mode maintains the desired temperature.
+This mode maintains the set/desired temperature.
   - Setting Mode.
-This mode determines the desired temperature.
+This mode determines the set/desired temperature.
 - Mode control.
 The user controls the thermostat's mode of operation using the latching pushbutton.
   - OUT/UNLATCHED corresponds to Manual Mode
   - IN/LATCHED to Auto Mode
   - When the pushbutton is initially pressed to IN/LATCHED, the thermostat enters Setting Mode.
-Upon completion of Setting Mode (about ten seconds), the thermostat automatically transitions to Auto Mode.
+Upon completion of Setting Mode (5-10 seconds), the thermostat automatically transitions to Auto Mode.
 - Mode indications.
 The external LED indicates the mode of operation.
   - OFF steady: Manual Mode
   - ON steady: Auto Mode